svilkata/computer_store/README.md

 * Deployed project via GitHub and manual deployment of only the current "main" branch state
 * Link to the website **https://computerstoreproject.herokuapp.com/**
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
 * Important: For re-deploying the project again, we should keep temporary somewhere the tests folders.
-We should delete the test folders from the github repo branch "main", then start the deployment, and after a successfull manual deployment of the current branch "main" state, we can add afterwards the tests again in the github repo
+We should delete the test folders from the github repo branch "main", then start the deployment, and after a successfull manual deployment of the current branch "main" state, we can add afterward the tests again in the github repo

 ### Demo with MailHog and javamail with Spring